 • Cancer hits the poor and vulnerable particularly hard, and drive them deeper into poverty

 8. CANCER —-MOST RELATED DEATHS CAN BE PREVENTED

 • 1/3 of all cancers can be prevented

 • Another 1/3 can be effectively cured with early diagnosis

-• Palliative care can improve the quality of life of the last third
+• Palliative care can improve the quality of life of the last third of cancer patients

 9. CANCER —-NIGERIA’S HEALTH SYSTEM IS ILL PREPARED TO DEAL WITH IT